cluoma/Pico2Maple-fw/docs/controller_layouts.md

 ## SD Card Upload

-Loading a custom controller layout using an SD card is also fairly straightforward.
+Loading a custom controller layout using an SD card is even easier.

 Configure your layout using the [Pico2Maple Controller Mapper](https://cluoma.github.io/Pico2Maple-config/) webpage and download it using the 'Download Mapping for microSD Card' button.